angristan/awesome-stars/README.md

 ## JavaScript

+- [tcort/markdown-link-check](https://github.com/tcort/markdown-link-check) - checks that all of the hyperlinks in a markdown text to determine if they are alive or dead
 - [addyosmani/critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages
 - [Tom-Bonnike/netlify-plugin-inline-critical-css](https://github.com/Tom-Bonnike/netlify-plugin-inline-critical-css) - A Netlify plugin to inline your critical CSS, built on top of the `critical` package.
 - [miromannino/Justified-Gallery](https://github.com/miromannino/Justified-Gallery) - Javascript library to help creating high quality justified galleries of images.
 Used by thousands of websites as well as the photography community 500px.